My recovery journey

 Example of a daily activities worksheet

 The aim of this worksheet is to sketch out how you spend the day.
-It is not a detailed account of every moment in the day, rather it is a way of getting into thinking about daily routines and nice things to do.
+It can be a detailed account of every part of the day, and it is a way of getting into thinking about daily routines and nice things to do.

-3. What do you make of your daily activity?
+1. What do you want your daily activities to look like?

-4. Is there some structure to the day and does it include some enjoyable activities.
+2. Is there some structure to the day and does it include some enjoyable activities?

-• Tell yourself how a new routine can kickstart a new lifestyle
+• Tell yourself how a new routine can be part of a new lifestyle

-• Identify other people to support specific activities and share the enjoyment
+• Think of other people to support specific activities and share them

 • Set out a daily plan for the coming week